vitthalSanadhya/3-Tire-AWS-Project/README.md

 ## 📘 Overview

-This hands-on workshop walks you through building a fully functional **three-tier web architecture on AWS**.
-You'll manually create and configure all necessary components—networking, computing, security, and database—to ensure high **availability**, **scalability**, and **resilience** of the application infrastructure.
+This is a three-tier web architecture on the AWS Project.
+The project included manual setup of networking, compute, security, and database layers.
+I deployed a full-stack React/Node.js application with an Aurora MySQL backend.
+The system was designed for high **availability**, **scalability**, and **security**.
+This project demonstrates hands-on expertise in deploying production-grade AWS environments.

 By the end of this workshop, you will understand how to build a secure, production-grade cloud environment using core AWS services and deploy a sample React/Node.js application with an Aurora MySQL backend.